Thierry-JrD/Personal-CV/README.md

 ## Features

-- Responsive design for viewing on various screen sizes.
 - Sections for personal information, skills, education, experience, and links to social media profiles.
 - CSS styling for a clean and organized layout.